 Now everybody knows movies are part of our culture.
 Just ask any Kenyan what they like to do for fun and they will either mention watching movies or listening to music.
 Or both.

 Kenyan music is already killing it with NuNairobi musicians doing the most.
-Organizing more live shows, promoting their music online, selling cool badges and hoodies, and releasing quality albums on their own without record labels.
+Organizing more live concerts, promoting their music online, selling cool badges and hoodies, and releasing quality albums on their own without record labels.
 It’s basically a DIY movement.
 And Kenyan filmmakers have decided it’s time to join the crew and create African magic.

 I’ll admit – sometimes it takes an international award to recognize a new Kenyan film.
 And of late, they’ve been winning in plenty which is an indication of high quality.